Aly-Tomato/CloudCluster-UFO-MongoDB/README.md

-# Everything your Thought about Aliens was a LIE!
+# Everything You Thought About Aliens Was a LIE!

 ## Usage

-Clone the REPO
+Clone the REPO in the PRIMARY node of your MongoDB replica set
 ```
 $ git clone https://github.com/Aly-Tomato/CloudCluster-UFO-MongoDB.git
 $ cd CloudCluser-UFO-MongoDB